Brigg: Governance

 Brigg lies within the unitary authority of North Lincolnshire, the majority of the town being within the Brigg and Wolds electoral ward, and represented by three councillors.
 The town also has a civil parish governed by Brigg Town Council.
-The council has nineteen members, serving four year terms; the last elections took place in May 2011.
+The council has nineteen members, serving four year terms.
 However, part of the town's urban area lies in Scawby Brook, which is split between the civil parishes of Scawby and Broughton.
 The area is likewise split between Ridge ward and Broughton & Appleby wards within North Lincolnshire Council.
 There is no joint body that covers Brigg and Scawby Brook.

 Historically, the town was part of the county of Lincolnshire, and remains part of the ceremonial county today.
 Within Lincolnshire, the town was mostly in the wapentake of Yarborough in the North Riding of Lindsey.
 Local government in the town began with the establishment of a local government board in 1864, which was replaced with an urban district in 1894.
 On the creation of Humberside in 1974, the town's urban district was merged with the surrounding rural district to create Glanford borough, named after the town which was at its centre.
 The dissolution of Humberside in 1996 saw the town transferred to North Lincolnshire.

-Brigg is part of the Brigg and Goole parliamentary constituency, and is represented by Andrew Percy of the Conservative Party.
+Brigg is part of the Brigg and Immingham parliamentary constituency, and is represented by Martin Vickers of the Conservative Party.